Simon Katich: 2007–08 domestic season

 The 2007–08 domestic season could only be described as a triumph for Katich.
 He scored 1,506 runs to break Michael Bevan's all-time Pura Cup/Sheffield Shield record for runs in a season as NSW romped home undefeated to claim their 45th title.
 Aside from being given the honour of captaining NSW in the Pura Cup final against Victoria, Katich also contributed scores of 86 and 92 to lead the match on run aggregate as he had done for the season overall.
 He was also crowned the Pura Cup player of the year for his 1506 runs at an average of 94.12.
 The highlight of Katich's season was undoubtedly his 306 against QLD at the SCG, an innings in which the last 200 runs came at better than a run a ball.
 It was the first time since Sir Donald Bradman that a player had scored 300 at the SCG, and an innings which the Sydney Morning Herald called "superb".
 Peter Roebuck later claimed Katich should be the Australian cricket captain after Ricky Ponting came under fire during the January 2008 SCG Test.
 During the coverage of the final, Damien Fleming described Katich as a left-handed V. V. S. Laxman for his dominant bottom hand and willingness to hit through the on-side.
 Katich's season culminated with his recall to the national side for May tour of the West Indies.
 He cemented his place in the Test team with scores of 113 and 157 in the second and third Tests respectively.

 For his performances in 2010, he was named in the World Test XI by the ICC.

 He was also awarded the Men's Test Player of the Year at the Allan Border Medal ceremony by the CA in 2010.

-Despite his heroics, Katich, a former team mainstay, blamed Michael Clarke for effectively ending his career once he became captain in revenge for a post-match several incident years earlier which saw Katich grab Clarke by the throat following a row about the singing of Australia's team song in the dressing room.
+Despite his heroics, Katich, a former team mainstay, blamed Michael Clarke for effectively ending his career once he became captain in revenge for a post-match incident several years earlier which saw Katich grab Clarke by the throat following a row about the singing of Australia's team song in the dressing room.

 Coaching career

 In October 2015, Katich was appointed as an assistant coach of Indian Premier League side Kolkata Knight Riders.
-In 2019 he was appointed as Head Coach for Royal Challengers Bangalore.
+In 2019 he was appointed as head coach for Royal Challengers Bangalore.
 He was replaced during the 2021 IPL and in December 2021, Katich was named as assistant coach of Sunrisers Hyderabad for IPL 2022 season.
 On 18 February 2022, he resigned from the assistant coach role of Sunrisers Hyderabad due to differences with the franchise's auction strategy.
-In September 2022, he was named as the Head Coach for MI Cape Town in the upcoming SA20 League.
+In September 2022, he was named as the head coach for MI Cape Town in the upcoming SA20 League.